ctf0/MysqlToMongoDb/README.md

 A Console Commands To Help With Data Migration From **mysql** To **mongodb**.

-- the package is constantely being updated to add new featuers/update current workflow, so if you have any ideas plz make a ticket or better yet send me a PR 🎁.
+- the package is constantly being updated to add new features/update current workflow, so if you have any ideas plz make a ticket or better yet send me a PR 🎁.

 ## # PreRequisites

 - install https://moloquent.github.io/master/#moloquent
-- if you havent installed mongodb yet, check http://wp.me/p4DYee-9Q
+- if you haven’t installed mongodb yet, check http://wp.me/p4DYee-9Q
 - make sure that you can connect to both of your dbs through laravel without any issues.

 ## # Installation